Deals of the day-Mergers and acquisitions

+** Brazil’s state-controlled oil company Petroleo Brasileiro SA (Petrobras) has begun the sale process of its stake in Petrobras Colombia Combustibles, known as PECOCO, sending information about the deal to potential investors.

+** Chinese clothing conglomerate Shandong Ruyi has failed to secure financing for its $600 million acquisition of Swiss luxury brand Bally, more than two years after the deal was announced, according to four people with direct knowledge of the matter.

-** Chinese gaming company Beijing Kunlun Tech Co Ltd said on Friday that it has agreed to sell Grindr LLC, a popular gay dating app it acquired in 2016, for about $608.5 million.
+** Chinese gaming company Beijing Kunlun Tech Co Ltd said that it has agreed to sell Grindr LLC, a popular gay dating app it acquired in 2016, for about $608.5 million.

 ** Swiss Firmenich has agreed to buy Les Dérivés Résiniques et Terpéniques (DRT), which specializes in plant-based chemistry, from private equity group Ardian, Tikehau Capital and family shareholders, the flavours and fragrances group said.